Hyperkalemic Periodic Paralysis

 What are the causes of Hyperkalemic Periodic Paralysis?

 HyperPP is congenital.
 This means it is present at birth.
-In most cases, it is passed down through families (inherited) as an autosomal dominant disorder.
+In most cases, it is passed down through families (inherited) as an autosomal dominant condition.
 In other words, only one parent needs to pass the gene related to this condition on to their child in order for the child to be affected.

 Risk factors include having other family members with periodic paralysis.
 It affects men and women equally.